Nokia Lumia 930 Review: King Of The Windows Phones

 Intensive games such as Asphalt 8 run quite happily on the Lumia 930, just as they do on Android iOS devices – the top-range hardware does just as good a job and is well-optimised with the Windows Phone platform.

-Microsoft will rollout its latest Windows Phone 8.1.1 build to the Lumia 930 as part of the "Lumia Denim" update, it will land on the phone during Q4 as an over-the-air update.
+Microsoft has rolled out its latest Windows Phone 8.1.1 build to the Lumia 930 as part of the "Lumia Denim" update.

 The most significant change is the full activation of Microsoft's Cortana virtual assistant, which with the update can be activated from any part of the Windows interface by saying the keyphrase "Hey Cortana".

-Nokia's Camera App will also be getting an overhaul, with many new features that the Lumia 930 can take full advantage of.
+Nokia's Camera App has also received an overhaul, with many new features that the Lumia 930 can take full advantage of.
 Activation and shutter speed are much quicker and you'll be able to activate the camera from the phone's sleep state by pressing and holding the dedicated camera key - Microsoft says it can take a picture from this state in less than 1.5 seconds.

 Nokia Lumia 930 Hardware, Storage & Connectivity